rick0118/manual/devtool.md

    bitbake obmc-phosphor-image
    ```

-   Follow the steps in the first tutorial to load your new image into a QEMU
-   session and boot it up.
+   Load your new image into a QEMU session and boot it up.

 4. Confirm your "Hello World" made it into the new image